 I’ve been obsessed with strawberries for…basically forever.
 Every summer I would pick fresh strawberries from my Grandpa’s garden and/or request that we stop at every roadside stand selling strawberries we passed on those Iowa country roads.

 I can’t get enough of strawberries in any form.
-I love them as a jam smeared over fresh sourdough bread, in popsicles, in cupcakes, popped in a summer sangria, layered in a luxurious coconut cake, filled in the center of an angel food cake, and of course, overflowing in a graham cracker crust.
+I love them as a jam smeared over fresh sourdough bread, in popsicles, in cupcakes, popped in summer-inspired rose sangria, layered in a luxurious coconut cake, filled in the center of an angel food cake, and of course, overflowing in a graham cracker crust.

 If all you have known is a fresh strawberry pie with gelatin, Jell-o, or cornstarch, prepare to have your mind blown.
 This recipe uses none of those ingredients.
-There is no shade thrown to those recipes that do, but the ones made with gelatin or Jell-o simply cannot be enjoyed by vegetarians and vegans.
+No shade is thrown at those recipes that do, but the ones made with gelatin or Jell-o simply cannot be enjoyed by vegetarians and vegans.

-And because everyone deserves to indulge in a slice of heaven, also known as homemade pie, this recipe can in fact be enjoyed by everyone.
+And because everyone deserves to indulge in a slice of heaven (AKA: homemade pie) this recipe can, in fact, be enjoyed by everyone.
 So what is the magical ingredient that somehow holds a fresh no-bake pie together?
 It’s called agar-agar.

-- Sugar: the sugar macarates the strawberries and creates a delicious strawberry syrup for the pie, which becomes part of the filling.
+• Sugar: the sugar macerates the strawberries and creates a delicious strawberry syrup for the pie, which becomes part of the filling.

 How to Make Strawberry Pie without Jell-O